QuaCCAToo modules

 resultsfloat or list

-measurement outcome of the observable, which can be a float or a list of floats if the observable is a list of Qobjs
+Measurement outcome of the observable, which can be a float or a list of floats if the observable is a list of Qobjs

 Plots the pulse profiles of the experiment by iterating over the pulse_profiles list and plotting each pulse profile and free evolution.